BMT Broadway Line: Planning

-The Brooklyn Rapid Transit Company submitted a proposal to the Commission, dated March 2, 1911, to operate the Tri-borough system (but under Church Street instead of Greenwich Street), as well as a branch along Broadway, Seventh Avenue, and 59th Street from Ninth Street north and east to the Queensboro Bridge; the Canal Street subway was to merge with the Broadway Line instead of continuing to the Hudson River.
-The city, the BRT, and the Interborough Rapid Transit Company (which operated the first subway and four elevated lines in Manhattan) came to an agreement, and sent a report to the New York City Board of Estimate on June 5, 1911.
+The Brooklyn Rapid Transit Company (BRT) submitted a proposal to the Commission, dated March 2, 1911, to operate the Tri-borough system (but under Church Street instead of Greenwich Street), as well as a branch along Broadway, Seventh Avenue, and 59th Street from Ninth Street north and east to the Queensboro Bridge; the Canal Street subway was to merge with the Broadway Line instead of continuing to the Hudson River.
+The IRT initially opposed the BRT's plans to operate a subway line under Broadway in Manhattan, as the IRT wanted to operate the line itself, but the BRT persisted.
+In May 1911, the IRT proposed constructing a two-track line extending from Lafayette Avenue in Brooklyn, which would cross the East River into Manhattan and travel west under 14th Street, north under Broadway, and east under 59th Street to the Queensboro Bridge.
+The BRT refused to accept this offer.
+The city, the BRT, and the IRT reached an agreement and sent a report to the New York City Board of Estimate on June 5, 1911.
 The line along Broadway to 59th Street was assigned to the BRT, while the IRT obtained the Lexington Avenue line, connecting with its existing route at Grand Central–42nd Street.
-Construction began on Lexington Avenue on July 31, and on Broadway the next year.
+The New York City Board of Estimate approved the report on June 21.
+The Public Service Commission approved a proposal in March 1912 to connect the line with the proposed Montague Street Tunnel at its southern end.
 The Dual Contracts, two operating contracts between the city and the BMT and IRT, were adopted on March 4, 1913.

-Originally, the current 49th Street station (which was actually originally planned to be at 47th Street) was going to be an express station, and 57th Street was to be a local station as reflected by original contract drawings.
-Then in December 1913, both 47th and 57th Streets were both going to be express stations, with no express station at Times Square–42nd Street itself, but rather a local station at 38th Street.
-Finally, in 1914, it was switched, with 57th Street being the express station, and 49th Street being the local station, with another express station at Times Square–42nd Street.
+Before construction started, the plans for the Broadway Line's stations in midtown were changed several times.
+Originally, there was going to be an express station at 47th Street, and there would have been local stations at 42nd and 57th Streets.
+In December 1913, the plans were changed so that both 47th and 57th Streets were express stations, and the local stop at 42nd Street was relocated to 38th Street.
+Opponents of the plan said it would cause large amounts of confusion, as Times Square was a "natural" transfer point.
+In February 1914, the PSC ordered the BRT to make the Broadway Line's 42nd Street station an express station.
+In addition, 57th Street became an express station, while there was to be a local station at 49th Street.
+The change was made at the insistence of Brooklynites who wanted an express station in the Theater District of Manhattan.